-On 13 October 2020, the Minister, with the Premier's endorsement, requested IPART conduct a targeted assessment of revised open space embellishment costs in CP21.
+On 13 October 2020, the Minister for Planning and Public Spaces, with the Premier's endorsement, requested IPART conduct a targeted assessment of revised open space embellishment costs in CP21.
 This is a targeted assessment with a limited scope, and is not a full assessment of the plan.
 The Minister's request that forms the Terms of Reference for this review is at Appendix C.